1.1 Before you start

 This usually occurs when either the PHP memory limit or max post size for WordPress has been reached.

-The easiest workaround for this is to install theme through FTP (see above).
+The easiest workaround for this is to install the theme through FTP (see above).

 Alternatively, you’ll need to change a number of settings either on WordPress or on your web host.